 - Departments may reimburse employees for all, or part of, expenses incurred for approved employee developmental activities.
 These expenses will be paid from appropriate departmental funds.

-- The Reimbursement of Fee form available through CHR should be completed by the Organization Head or designee and the employee.
+- The Employee Development Fee Reimbursement Form should be completed by the Organization Head or designee and the employee.
 The completed form should be forwarded to the Accounting Office for reimbursement together with the check request, evidence of satisfactory course completion, and the employee's receipt for fees paid.
-NOTE: The form is being redesigned.

 University of California Classes (not UNEX)